onlineconf/onlineconf/README.md

 If several services are run on one managed server and they must have their own configuration files then `/onlineconf/module` can contain several children one for each service.

 Values of parameters `/onlineconf/module` and `/onlineconf/module/${modulename}` are used by *onlineconf-updater* to customize a generation of configuration files. `/onlineconf/module` is used to configure a default behavior used for all modules whereas `/onlineconf/module/${modulename}` for a `${modulename}` only.
 The value must be of YAML or JSON type and contain a map of parameters.
-Right now parameters are supported - `delimiter`, `owner`, `mode`.
+Right now supported parameters are: `delimiter`, `owner`, `mode`.
-* `delimiter` used to configure a delimiter used in names of configuration parameters.
+* `delimiter` is used to configure a delimiter used in names of configuration parameters.
 For new installations of OnlineConf it is highly recommended to configure it explicitly (in `/onlineconf/module`), in the other case the compatibility mode will be used in which the delimiter `/` will be used for the module `TREE` and the delimiter `.` for other modules.
-* `owner` used to set owner for config file on server.
+* `owner` is used to set the owner of the config file on the target server.
-* `mode` used to set permission for config file on server.
+* `mode` is used to set the permissions of the config file on the target server.

 ### /onlineconf/service